-Today is Presidents' Day and to tell the story of how this holiday came to be, we have to jump back in time to 1800.
-George Washington had passed away only the year before and his birthday, which was on February 22nd, became a day of remembrance for our very first president.
+Today is Presidents' Day and if you really want to know how this holiday came to be, we have to step back to 1800.
+George Washington had passed just one year before and his birthday, which was on February 22, became a day of remembrance for our very first president.

 Washington’s birthday was actually the first national holiday signed into law that celebrated the life of a single American.
 What was the second?
 It was Martin Luther King Jr. Day, which was signed into law in 1983.